-Sports related injuries are a common cause of impairment in athletes affecting performance and enjoyment of their sport.
-Helping athletes excel depends on the proper management of injuries in order to reduce chances of disability.
-A quick recovery is also a must with the competitive athlete who does not want to lose his/her edge, or the young athlete that can’t wait to get back to the game.
+Sports-related injuries are a common cause of impairment in athletes.
+Injuries affect their performance and enjoyment of their sport.
+Proper injury management is vital to helping athletes excel because it helps to reduce the chances of disability.
+A quick recovery is also a must with competitive athletes who don’t want to lose their edge and young athletes who can’t wait to get back to the game.

-Sport related injuries occur when the load exerted on a tissue exceeds it’s tolerance.
-This can occur suddenly over a single loading cycle (ACL tear/ bone fracture) or can happen over a length of time when a smaller load is applied repeatedly to a tissue causing an accumulation of microtrauma and eventually failure (stress fracture from running).
-Contact injuries are often associted with whiplash and concussions injuries, however direct contact isn’t always necessary to cause these types of injuries.
-For example, falling hard on your back could cause your neck to whip back resulting in a whiplash and if severe enough, could even result in a concussion.
+Sport-related injuries occur when the load exerted on a tissue exceeds its tolerance.
+This can occur suddenly and cause tears or bone fractures, or it can happen gradually over time, causing an accumulation of microtraumas and eventually leading to dysfunctions, such as stress fractures from running[NW18] .
+Contact injuries are often associated with whiplash and concussion injuries, but direct contact isn’t always necessary.
+For example, falling hard on your back could cause your neck to whip back, resulting in whiplash, and if severe enough, could even result in a concussion.

-If an injury has occured rehabilitation protocols and management strategies should be implemented as soon as possible.
-This can help speed up recovery time, decrease disability and decrease the risk of recurrence.
+If you have suffered an injury, rehabilitation protocols and management strategies should be implemented as soon as possible.
+This can help speed up recovery time, decrease disability and lower the risk of recurrence.

 - Unstable joints